a8ksh4/python_workshop/2-python_basics/problems.md

   * given a dictionary and a list of keys, for each key in teh list, print the key name and the value assocaited with it.

 # Syntax and Namespace
+## Truthiness
+## Branching
+* getTruthiness(obj) -> string
+  * 21
+  * Given an object, return "tequilla" if the object evaluates True, or "margarita" if it evaluates false.
+* twosTruthiness(bool, bool, bool, bool) -> string
+  * 22
+  * Given four boolean values, if any two of them are true, return "twos", if any three of them are true, return "threes", or otherwise return "foobar".
+* carmenFound(dict) -> string
+  * 23
+  * given a dictionary of cities with corresponding boolean values indicating whether or not carmen is in teh city, return the name of the city if carmen is in the city.
+Reuturn only the first city where carmen is found.
+If carmen is in none of hte cities, return the string "false".
 ## Loops
 https://www.w3resource.com/python-exercises/python-conditional-statements-and-loop-exercises.php
 * loopStarPyramid()